 Portland by Dulux is an excellent choice for those looking for an off-white.
 Don’t be afraid of the darker shade; these can work well for specific styles of house, a detached home will be able to get away with more than a semi-detached or terrace house where it is best to stick to a similar palette to the rest of the houses on your street.

 Like changing your front door changing your windows will not only immediately change the appearance and kerb appeal of your home, but it will also dramatically improve your homes energy efficiency.
 Your taste and the style of your home will have a big part to play in the style that you select.

 The front of the house is somewhere to be a little more reserved when it comes to the colour that you choose, I would recommend steering clear from anything trendy and instead opt for a timeless shade, for off-white I’d recommend RAL 9010 its a lovely soft white which works with almost any material.

 If you’re keen on greys and the darker shades I’d go with an off black rather than a dark grey, another lovely shade is Agate grey which has a slightly Greene hue and works well with more traditional style windows.

 7. Tidy up

-And finally and most straightforward of all is to do some housekeeping, clear out weeds and give paving and paths an excellent clean.
+And finally and most straightforward of all to improve kerb appeal is to do some housekeeping, clear out weeds and give paving and paths an excellent clean.
 Stone can discolour over time so use a power hose to get stone surfaces looking as good as new.

 Wash the windows and make sure your doorstep is free from cracks, re-tile if necessary and most straightforward of all invest in a welcoming new doormat.